 What does it mean to have apraxia?

 Throughout the course of a day, the human body is constantly coordinating movement.
-Routine actions that might seem effortless, like waving hello, catching a ball, or using a toothbrush, are actually the result of the brain sending a precise series of messages to the limbs to move the muscles.
-Therapists often use the term “motor planning” to refer to the ability to perform movements in the right order to form actions.
-(1) However, when brain areas controlling movement are damaged, a breakdown in motor planning can occur.
+Actions that seem effortless, like waving hello, catching a ball, or using a toothbrush, are actually the result of the brain sending a precise series of messages to the limbs to move the muscles.
+Therapists often use the term motor planning to describe the ability to perform movements in the right order to form actions.
+When brain areas controlling movement are damaged, a breakdown in motor planning occurs.
 This breakdown can also be referred to as apraxia.

-Apraxia is a disorder that can result from a stroke, brain injury, brain tumor, or neurodegenerative disease.
-This condition usually results from damage to the left hemisphere of the brain and can affect one or more areas of the body, including the arms, legs, or even the face.
-(2) The scientific community has not yet reached an agreement on the many proposed forms of apraxia or how to classify them.
-(3) For purposes of this article, we will explore how apraxia can affect actions related to arm movements and how this condition can be treated by therapists and caregivers alike.
+Apraxia is a disorder resulting from a stroke, brain injury, brain tumor, or neurodegenerative disease.
+This condition usually appears after damage to the left hemisphere of the brain.
+It can affect one or more areas of the body, including the arms, legs, or even the face.
+The scientific community has not yet reached an agreement on the many proposed forms of apraxia or how to classify them.
+For purposes of this article, we will explore how apraxia can affect actions related to arm movements and how this condition can be treated by therapists and caregivers alike.

 How can you tell if someone has apraxia?

 Apraxic movement errors are not caused by one-sided arm weakness related to a neurological event.
 In fact, a person who has apraxia might not have noticeable arm weakness at all.
 Instead, they might look like their arm movements are slowed down or clumsy.
 This is because their brain has lost the ability to smoothly motor plan actions from start to finish.
 They may now need to spend more time thinking through the individual steps of a task.